Category:

 • Gives legal teams more time for high-value tasks

-Luminance Diligence focuses on speeding up contract reviews while reducing the risk of human error.
+Luminance focuses on speeding up contract reviews while reducing the risk of human error.

 Its AI is designed to handle repetitive tasks like scanning lengthy agreements and flagging issues, so in-house legal teams can spend more time on complex work.